libsv/payd/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use LiBSV/go-bmerchant on [stackoverflow](https://stackoverflow.com) using the `libsv` or `go-bmerchant` tag.
+* Ask any question about how to use LiBSV/go-payd on [stackoverflow](https://stackoverflow.com) using the `libsv` or `go-payd` tag.
 We try to be as responsive as possible.

-LiBSV/go-bmerchant is a volunteer effort.
+LiBSV/go-payd is a volunteer effort.
 We encourage you to pitch in and interact with the project!

 Thanks! :heart: